-Some of our directors are affiliated with entities which beneficially own or owned 5% or more of our common stock, as indicated in the table below:
+Some of our current and former directors are or were affiliated with entities which beneficially own or owned 5% or more of our common stock during 2017, as indicated in the table below:

 Director Principal Stockholder

 Kevin Bitterman, Ph.D.
 Polaris Venture Partners VI, L.P. and affiliate

 Alexis Borisy Third Rock Ventures III, L.P.

 Douglas G. Cole, M.D.
 Flagship Ventures Fund IV, L.P. and affiliate

 Boris Nikolic, M.D. bng0, LLC